Today, I’ll share a handy little weapon I keep in my arsenal: high-quality stock images that are free for commercial use.

 2. To sweeten the deal in client proposals.

-My collection of free stock libraries has grown into a long list over the years, but I’ve picked 8 to share with you today that I consider top-notch:
+My collection of free stock libraries has grown considerably over the years, but I’ve picked 16 to share below:

 Aren’t these to die for?
 I remember paying a fortune for this level of quality when I worked in corporate marketing departments.
-And every Fall we’d set aside a chunk of money for images when it was time to submit our budgets for the coming year.
+Every fall we’d set aside a chunk of money for images when it was time to submit our budgets for the coming year.

 When you find images you’d like to use, you can tweak them to your heart’s content with the following, free image editing tools: